RonDingDing/restframework_datachange/README.md

 ```

-# 7. Turn python dict into a model
+# 7. Turn a python dict into a model.

-If you have a python dict and wants to turn it into a Django model, you can use ```modelmaker```.
+If you have a python dict and want to turn it into a Django model, you can use ```modelmaker```.
 ```python
 model_maker(dic, file='fake_model.py', class_name='Default', name_changer=camel_to_, default_settings=None, **config)
 ```